 - Market Opportunity Analysis – Supporting analysis of CHP market opportunities in diverse markets including industrial, federal, institutional, and commercial sectors.

 - Education and Outreach – Providing information on the energy and non-energy benefits and applications of CHP to state and local policy makers, regulators, energy end-users, trade associations and others.

 - Technical Assistance – Providing technical assistance to end users and stakeholders to help them consider CHP, waste heat to power, and/or district energy with CHP in their facility and to help them through the project development process from initial CHP screening to installation.

-The U.S. DOE Pacific CHP TAP is funded by the U.S. Department of Energy’s Advanced Manufacturing Office and is run by the Center for Sustainable Energy (CSE) in San Diego in collaboration with Energy and Environmental Economics (E3) in San Francisco and DE Solutions in Encinitas, California.
+The U.S. DOE Western CHP TAP is funded by the U.S. Department of Energy’s Advanced Manufacturing Office and is run by the Center for Sustainable Energy (CSE) in collaboration with DE Solutions, Valley Consulting and Mountain Energy.